 All I found was “Just cry it out” or “Wait it out, a few years.”
 Two ends of the spectrum, both hitting hard at my “mom guilt” for getting myself into this situation.

 In a moment of clarity I thought “No way.
 There must be a happy medium.
-Surely, sleep training can be customized depending on a baby’s temperament, age and parenting style.”
+Surely, a sleep training program can be customized depending on a baby’s temperament, age and parenting style.”
 Necessity is the mother of invention.